- What is the Capital City Fellows Program?

 - Do Fellows get to select their placements?

-- What agencies have Fellows?
+- What agencies will fund and host Fellows?

 - How is this program unique?

 - Do Fellows receive special training?

 - Are Fellows guaranteed a job after completing the two-year fellowship?

 - How much are Fellows paid?